pushkarkadam/ArduinoVoltageReader/README.md

 A nano text editor opens up.
 Type the following code:

 ```
-# Maximum voltage to read.
-Less than 5V in Arduino Nano and up to 12V in Arduino Uno
+# Maximum voltage to read is 5V.
 MAX_VOLTAGE=5

 # Select the analog pin on the Arduino